Chapter 7 Logic

 By the end of this section, you will be able to:

-• Determine whether two statements are logically equivalent using a truth table.
+- Determine whether two statements are logically equivalent using a truth table

-• Compose the converse, inverse, and contrapositive of a conditional statement.
+- Compose the converse, inverse, and contrapositive of a conditional statement

-Have you ever had a conversation with or sent a note to someone, only to have them misunderstand what you intended to convey?
+Have you ever had a conversation with or sent a note to someone only to have them misunderstand what you intended to convey?
 The way you choose to express your ideas can be as, or even more, important than what you are saying.
 If your goal is to convince someone that what you are saying is correct, you will not want to alienate them by choosing your words poorly.

 Logical arguments can be stated in many different ways that still ultimately result in the same valid conclusion.
 Part of the art of constructing a persuasive argument is knowing how to arrange the facts and conclusion to elicit the desired response from the intended audience.

 In this section, you will learn how to determine whether two statements are logically equivalent using truth tables, and then you will apply this knowledge to compose logically equivalent forms of the conditional statement.
-Developing this skill will provide the additional skills and knowledge needed to construct well-reasoned, persuasive arguments that can be customized to address specific audiences.
+Developing this skill will provide the additional skills and knowledge needed to construct well-reasoned persuasive arguments that can be customized to address specific audiences.

 Determine Logical Equivalence

 Two statements, [latex]p[/latex] and [latex]q[/latex], are logically equivalent when [latex]p \leftrightarrow q[/latex] is a valid argument, or when the last column of the truth table consists of only true values.
 When a logical statement is always true, it is known as a tautology.
-To determine whether two statements [latex]p[/latex] and [latex]q[/latex] are logically equivalent, construct a truth table for [latex]p \leftrightarrow q[/latex] and determine whether it valid.
+To determine whether two statements [latex]p[/latex] and [latex]q[/latex] are logically equivalent, construct a truth table for [latex]p \leftrightarrow q[/latex] and determine whether it is valid.
 If the last column is all true, the argument is a tautology, it is valid, and [latex]p[/latex] is logically equivalent to [latex]q[/latex] ; otherwise, [latex]p[/latex] is not logically equivalent to [latex]q[/latex].

 An alternate way to think about logical equivalence is that the truth values have to match.
 That is, whenever [latex]p[/latex] is true, [latex]q[/latex] is also true, and whenever [latex]p[/latex] is false, [latex]q[/latex] is also false.